 Seasonally; April 1 to October 31, 7 days a week; 9am – 6pm

-Visit our Touring Center located on main street, in the heart of Old Town Historic Niagara on the Lake, just steps away from the marina, boutique hotels and inns, locally owned B&B’s, village shops and restaurants and our world class cycle path!
+Visit our Touring Center in historic Niagara on the Lake, just steps away from boutique hotels and inns, locally owned B&B’s, village shops and restaurants and our world class cycle path!

 Simply let serendipity to whisk you away into wine country!
 Our diverse selection of bike rentals, including tandem bikes, cruisers and hybrid touring bikes allow guests an unscheduled approach or all inclusive self guided option to exploring Niagara on the Lake.
 Our Niagara Ambassadors are both friendly and knowledgeable ensuring you have a visit to remember.

 Located just a short drive from Niagara Falls, Niagara on the Lake is steeped in history and has over 35 wineries within its borders.
 Situated between Lake Ontario to the north and Lake Erie to the south, the Niagara Peninsula offers the perfect climate for wine production.
 The wineries of Niagara- on- the- Lake and The Niagara Escarpment are rapidly gaining worldwide acclaim.